Copenhagen criteria

 The then established criteria are those to be followed by all countries applying for membership of the EU.
 The conditions are:

-- stability of institutions guaranteeing democracy, the rule of law, human rights and respect for and protection of minorities;
+- Stability of institutions guaranteeing democracy, the rule of law, human rights and respect for and protection of minorities;

-- the existence of a functioning market economy as well as the capacity to cope with competitive pressure and market forces within the Union;
+- The existence of a functioning market economy as well as the capacity to cope with competitive pressure and market forces within the Union;

-- the ability to take on the obligations of membership including adherence to the aims of political, economic & monetary union.
+- The ability to take on the obligations of membership including adherence to the aims of political, economic & monetary union.

 After initial transitional periods, countries must undertake all the obligations of the EU.
 At the Copenhagen Summit in December 2002, it was agreed to initiate negotiations on EU membership with ten applicant countries.
-The agreement was solemnly signed in Athens, 16th April 2003, and the memberships started May 1st, 2004.

 Links

-European Council in Copenhag 21-22 June 1993 http://ue.eu.int/ueDocs/cms_Da......docs/pressdata/en/ec/72921.pdf
+European Council in Copenhagen 21-22 June 1993 http://europa.eu/rapid/press-release_DOC-93-3_en.htm